 WRITING

-Made with charcoal from fallen trees burnt during the 2019/2020 bushfires, and applied by hand, the ground pigment is pushed directly onto the wall-panels, into the texture of the substrate, to create four voids.
-The bodily movement and force used to apply the powder creates a tactile dialogue between the human hand, the rigid panels, and the materiality of the charcoal (which contains the embodied energy and residue of the traumatic events that created it).
-Charcoal is a timeless, primal, elemental drawing material, that carries many layers of meaning.
+Made with charcoal from fallen trees burnt during the 2019/2020 bushfires, applied by hand, ground pigment is pushed into 4 wall-panels, into the very texture of the substrate, creating four voids.
+The whole-body movement and force required to apply the powdered charcoal facilitates a tactile dialogue between the touch of the hand, the rigid panels, and the materiality of the charcoal - that contains an embodied energy, and residue of the traumatic events that created it).
+Charcoal is a timeless, primal, elemental drawing material, that carries many layers of meaning and purpose for all cultures.

-In the aftermath of the fires that decimated the Blue Mountains and its communities, along with many other places throughout Australia, there is a palpable, heavy melancholy, a collective mourning for our great loss.
-We are quiet, contemplative, in shock, consoling each other and coming together to draw strength from each other, seeking hope from the regenerating bush.
-It has been eerily quiet – the scale of the loss of lives and homes, flora and fauna, is unprecedented.
-Some places remain barren, apocalyptic, stripped of their ecosystems, and reduced to burnt dust.
-Some are coming back to life, in green bursts of vigorous renewal.
+In the aftermath of the 2021/22 fires that decimated the Blue Mountains and its communities, along with many other places throughout Australia, a palpable, heavy melancholy falls over us all, in collective mourning for our great loss.
+We are quiet, contemplative, in shock, consoling each other, coming together to draw strength, and seeking hope from the resilient, regenerating bush.
+It is eerily quiet – the scale of the loss of lives, homes, flora and fauna, is unprecedented.
+Places remain barren, apocalyptic, stripped of their ecosystems, reduced to burnt dust.
+Some places are coming back to life, in luminous green bursts of vigorous renewal.

-It is from four of these burnt locations that the charcoal was found for these works.
-Four different charcoals, from four different eucalypts, in four different locations.
-The charcoal remains unfixed on the surface.
-It is as unsettled, and delicate as we are – it is easily disturbed, just holding on.
-The scale and the blackness in the drawing, speaks of a heavy, dark presence.
+It is from four different burnt locations that four different charcoals were found for these works, four different eucalypts.
+The charcoal remains unfixed on the surface, unsettled, vunerable, and as delicate as we are – it is easily disturbed, just holding on.
+The scale and blackness of the drawing, suggests a heavy, dark presence.

-The charcoals in fact are transformed trees.
-Charcoal is a dense material, loaded with meaning and history, now, even more so.
-It distils and describes the immediacy of the unsettled, bare, scorched, graveyard-like lands where it was found, where the bush and its inhabitants once thrived.
+The charcoals are transformed trees, dense material, loaded with meaning and history, distilling and describing the immediacy of the bare, scorched, graveyard lands where they were found, where the bush and its inhabitants once thrived.
 Spending time in this eerie environment, the absence of birdsong was profound.
-The only audible noise was the few remaining crisp, blackened leaves that clung to their spindly, charred branches, as they rustled in a portentous death-rattle.
+The only audible noise was a few remaining crisp, blackened leaves that clung to their spindly, charred branches, creating a portentous death-rattle.

-By gathering, grinding the charcoal, and applying it by hand, the making of this work reconnects us with the primal act of drawing.
-The physical creation of Monument (Requiem) is an act of honouring and mourning, a holding of space for the fragility of our collective psyche, and the potency of recent events.
+By gathering and grinding charcoal, applying it by hand, the making of this work reconnects us with the pure, primal act of mark making.
+The creation of Monument (Requiem) is an act of honouring and mourning, holding space for the fragility of our collective humanity.

 ______________________________________